stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/Interrupt/readme.txt

     Devices.

-  - This example has been tested with STMicroelectronics STM3210E-EVAL (High-Density and XL-Density) and STM3210C-EVAL (Coneectivity Line) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM3210E-EVAL (High-Density and XL-Density) and STM3210C-EVAL (Connectivity Line) evaluation boards and can be easily tailored to any other supported device and development board.

   - STM3210C-EVAL Set-up